Dr. Roshini Yapa · Nephrology · Monterey

 Robert T.

-• Sofía explained my hypertension in Spanish, gave me a plan I could actually follow, and called me herself a week later to see how I was doing.
-Mi doctora.
+• Dr. Yapa explained my diagnosis with such patience, gave me a plan I could actually follow, and called me herself a week later to see how I was doing.
+I've never felt so seen by a physician.

 Elena M.